Global control aspects for long waves in nonlinear dispersive media: Auxiliary results

-In this appendix we will give some results of propagation of singularities for the operator which were used throughout the paper.
-The main ingredient is pseudo-differential analysis together with microlocal analysis on $\mathbb{T}$.
+In this appendix we will give some results which were used throughout the paper.
+The first result gives us properties of the two integral quantities. \begin{lemma} Let $(w_{n}, z_{n} )\in \mathcal{X}_s$ be bounded sequences.
+Define